 All visual media and all levels of experience are welcome.
 The only requirement is a sincere commitment to your creative practice including being open to constructive creative feedback.
 If possible, please bring works in tactile form – i.e. printed photographs, collages, paintings, etc.

 Mary Daniel Hobson has been exploring photography and mixed media art for over 25 years.
 Trained as an art historian, with an MA in the history of photography, she brings to her teaching a deep appreciation for the power of images, and she truly enjoys helping others shape their creative vision.
 Her collages, prints, and sculptures can be found in numerous collections, including the San Francisco Museum of Modern Art, the Albuquerque Museum and the offices of Twitter.
-Currently, her work is on display at the Datz Museum of Photography in Seoul, South Korea.
+Currently, her work is on display at the Datz Museum of Art in Seoul, South Korea.
+Read more about this exhibition on her Blog.